IanYangChina/A-2-paper-code/README.md

 - `python train.py --task gridworld_15 --agent dqn --render --num-seeds 2 --TA2 --eta 0.75 --tau 0.3`
-- This command means you will train a DQN agent on a gridworld task of size 15x15, with 75% demonstrated episodes and 0.3 adaptive exploration update speed for 2 random seeds in rendering mode
+- This command means you will train a DQN agent on a gridworld task of size 15x15, with 75% demonstrated episodes and 0.3 adaptive exploration update speed for 2 random seeds in rendering mode.
-- The `--TA` and `--TA2` flags should not be used at the same time
+- The `--TA` and `--TA2` flags should not be used at the same time.

 To see full argument explanation: `python train.py -h`, which gives:
 ```